Kids can play a role in helping to save native bees and may be eager to start once they learn how important these super pollinators are!

 3. Plant a variety of bee-friendly native herbs and flowers

 Native bees depend on native flowers that provide them with protein-rich pollen and high-energy nectar.
 Unfortunately, native bees are facing habitat loss, which threatens their populations.
-Help support native bees by creating your own sanctuary and planting a variety of native flowers.
+Help support and save native bees by creating your own sanctuary and planting a variety of native flowers.

 A few things to keep in mind: